cozy/cozy-drive/testcafe/README.md

 # Cozy TestCafe

-[Testcafe](https://devexpress.github.io/testcafe/) is used for automated testing on Travis.
+[Testcafe](https://devexpress.github.io/testcafe/) is not used anymore for automated testing on Travis.

 To run local test using testcafe, you must first set some environment variables.